 The reason more breast cancer lumps occur in the upper outer quadrant isn’t clear, but the area does have a lot of glandular tissue.

-Men usually only have small amounts of breast tissue in the area under or around the nipple.
-As a result, breast cancer lumps in men are usually located near the nipple.
+People with male anatomy usually only have small amounts of breast tissue in the area under or around the nipple.
+As a result, male breast cancer lumps are usually located near the nipple.

-The upper outer quadrant and the nipple aren’t the only places breast cancer can start, though.
+The upper outer quadrant and the nipple are not the only places breast cancer can start, though.

 Parts of the breast

-The breasts are made up of connective tissue, glands, ducts, and fat.
+The breasts comprise connective tissue, glands, ducts, and fat.

 Breast tissue takes up a large area.
 It covers the pectoral muscles and extends from the breastbone to the armpit and up to the collarbone.